 - Difficulty with certain tasks, like sitting or standing

 - Inability to rest on the affected side

-It is important to discuss all symptoms with a medical professional, as there are some signs that may not seem relevant but may be indicative of certain conditions.
+It is important to discuss any symptoms with a medical professional, as there are some signs that may not seem relevant but may be indicative of certain conditions.
 When talking to a doctor, be sure to include any and all information about an injury, including how it happened, how long it’s been causing problems, and what activities are difficult because of hip pain.

-The imaging techniques they may use include MRI, x-ray, and CT scans, which provide doctors with an image of the joint.
-Looking at an image of the joint allows doctors to determine the source of pain – it can indicate if degeneration is occurring, how the bone structure is holding up, and other potential abnormalities of the joint.
+The imaging techniques they may use include MRI, X-ray, and CT scans, which provide doctors with an image of the joint.
+An MRI is the best imaging technique to evaluate the labrum.
+Looking at the image allows doctors to determine the source of pain – it can indicate if degeneration is occurring, how the bone structure is holding up, and other potential abnormalities of the joint.

 Unlike some other injuries to the soft tissue, a labrum tear does not heal on its own.
 This means that treatment consists mostly of managing symptoms.
-If symptoms do not go away after trying these treatments, many doctors turn to surgery to correct the damaged tissue by either by removing it or other means of reparation.
+If symptoms do not go away after trying these treatments, many doctors turn to surgery to correct the damaged tissue by either removing it or other means of reparation.
 Some common treatments many people try before surgery are: